KhiopsML/khiops-doc/docs/learn/coclustering.md

   <figcaption>An example of a time series group</figcaption>
 </figure>

 - **Graphs** are an expressive form of data, which can be employed to describe complex systems such as a telecom network, by encoding the interactions between each of the devices that make it up, or the customers of a telephone operator, by characterizing the interactions between users.
 Khiops coclustering is an excellent tool for exploring the structure of [large graphs:octicons-link-external-16:][coclustering_graph].
 For example, the **arcs of a directed graph** can be encoded by the following two categorical variables: (i) the identifier of the source node; (ii) and the identifier of the target node.
 In this case, the coclustering algorithm jointly builds groups of source nodes and groups of target nodes, describing the joint density of oriented arcs.
 The following figure shows an example of how Khiops coclustering can be used to partition a graph.
 It's important to note that Khiops identifies both groups of nodes that are **strongly connected** to each other, and groups of nodes in which the **interconnections are abnormally weak** compared to the rest of the graph.
 By extension, [temporal graphs:octicons-link-external-16:][coclustering_temporal_graph] can also be studied by the Khiops coclusring, simply by adding a third **time** variable to the description of the arcs.
-For example, daily self-service bicycle trips were studied in the city of Paris.
+For example, daily self-service bicycle trips were studied in the city of London.

 [coclustering_graph]:http://www.marc-boulle.fr/publications/BoulleOPTE04.pdf